 - Helping businesses evaluate and understand their obligations to protect personally identifiable information (PII) and their reporting obligations if the business suffers a data breach; and

 - Helping evaluate and develop website privacy/terms-of-use policies so that customers and clients understand what information a business might be gathering, how such information is being used, how such information might be disseminated, and how the information is being protected.

-The group includes Lewis H. Lazarus, a corporate and commercial litigator with over 25 years of experience; Carl N. Kunz, III, a bankruptcy and creditors' rights attorney with over 20 years of experience and a member of the International Association of Privacy Professionals (IAPP); Thomas E. Hanson, Jr., a corporate and commercial litigator with over 15 years of experience; Kenneth L. Dorsney, a registered patent and intellectual property attorney with over 15 years of experience; Ian D. McCauley, a business litigation attorney and the firm’s eDiscovery coordinator; and Laura G. Readinger, a business litigation attorney focused on eDiscovery.
-Partners Carl N. Kunz, III and Thomas E. Hanson, Jr. are co-chairs of the new group.
+The group includes Lewis H. Lazarus, a corporate and commercial litigator with over 25 years of experience; Carl N. Kunz, III, a bankruptcy and creditors' rights attorney with over 20 years of experience and a member of the International Association of Privacy Professionals (IAPP); Kenneth L. Dorsney, a registered patent and intellectual property attorney with over 15 years of experience; Ian D. McCauley, a business litigation attorney and the firm’s eDiscovery coordinator; and Laura G. Readinger, a business litigation attorney focused on eDiscovery.
+Partner Carl N. Kunz, III, is co-chair of the new group.